 Discussing the Black and Brown Communities in New York with President of the NYUL, Arva Rice

 In the wake of the many events unfolding in this nation, including dozens of states attempting to stifle citizen’s ability to vote and access resources, one urban community league is doing more.
-The New York Urban League (NYUL) is a civil rights organization that empowers African Americans and other underserved communities to secure a first-class education, economic self-reliance, and equal respect of their civil rights through programs, services, and advocacy.
+The New York Urban League (NYUL) is a civil rights organization that empowers African Americans and other underserved communities to secure a first-class education, economic self-reliance and equal respect for their civil rights through programs, services, and advocacy.

-Recently, we sat down with President of the NYUL, Arva Rice to discuss how the NYUL has been empowering Black and Brown communities of New York for over 100 years.
+Recently, we sat down with the President of the NYUL, Arva Rice, to discuss how the NYUL has been empowering Black and Brown communities of New York for over 100 years.
 They are a non-profit organization actively working with members of the community to reach underserved neighborhoods and ensure communities have access to the resources they need.
 Rice was recently named the Community Hero of New York by the NBA in association with Gravity where she received the Community Hero Award.